“People Who Help People”

 Are you passionate about community development and growth?

 We bring all community organizations, systems, providers, and entities together once a month to learn about the resources available to the people we serve.
+If you belong to a community and are part of it’s keep or care please attend.

 This is your chance to be a part of something bigger and make a difference in your community.